pieterjandesmedt/vite-et-reves/content/captains-log/2019-10-12-kerkyra-santa-maria-di-leuca-across-the-adriatic.md

 The wind freshened and turned very gradually, in the right direction as I expected from the {{% explain "grib" "a small file that contains weather predictions" %}} prediction.
 Quite amazing.
 Until now, the winds had never followed the predictions.
 We turned slowly with the wind.
 There was nothing to do except change course a few degrees every now an then.

-Once the wind speed went over 15 knots regularly, we furled the gennaker and unfurled the {{% explain "genua" "the front sail" %}}.
+Once the wind speed went over 15 knots regularly, we furled the gennaker and unfurled the {{% explain "genua" "the foresail" %}}.
 But something was clearly wrong.
 The lower part of the genua was flapping freely in the wind.
 Not good.
 A shackle had become undone.
 We furled it again immediately.
-I loosened the halyard, hung onto the genua with my full weight and could move it down just enough to install a new shackle.
+I loosened the {{% explain "halyard" "the line you use to pull the sail up" %}}, hung onto the genua with my full weight and could move it down just enough to install a new shackle.
 Then we were on our way again.

 We made it to Italy in record time.
 Vite & Rêves was doing over 8 knots the whole way.
 In the windless beginning of the day, Navionics estimated the trip would take us between 2 days and 10 hours and infinite days.
-When I turned on the engine, our ETA became 23:00.
+When I turned on the engine, our {{% explain "ETA" "estimated time of arrival" %}} became 23:00.
 With the sails up, we arrived at 17:00.

 This boat is a racing horse through and through.
 I love it.
 Looking forward to some pizza after three weeks of Greek food.
 Lovely as it is, variety is the spice of life.